 Types of pen test vary in focus, depth and duration.
 They can include internal/external infrastructure penetration testing, which assesses on-premise and cloud network infrastructure, wireless penetration testing, which targets an organization’s WLAN, as well as wireless protocols.
 Other types of tests include web application testing, which assesses websites and custom applications delivered over the web, mobile application testing which tests mobile applications on operating systems, including Android and iOS to identify authentication, authorization, data leakage and session handling issues, and build and configuration reviews which review network builds and configurations.

 Why is penetration testing important?

-Penetration testing is an important part of way of maintaining cyber security and addressing gaps in your organization’s defenses.
-Penetration testing should be a critical element of all organizations’ security programmes to help them keep up with the fast-evolving threat landscape.
-With threats constantly evolving, it’s recommended that every organization commissions penetration testing at least once a year, but more frequently when making significant changes to infrastructure, launching new products and services, undergoing a business merger or acquisition or preparing for compliance with security standards.
+Penetration testing is an important part of maintaining cyber security and addressing gaps in your organization’s defenses.
+Penetration testing should be a critical element of all organizations’ security programs to help them keep up with the fast-evolving threat landscape.
+With threats constantly evolving, it’s recommended that every organization conducts a penetration test at least once a year, but more frequently when making significant changes to an application or infrastructure, launching new products and services, undergoing a business merger or acquisition or preparing for compliance with security standards.